Ludvig Puusepp: Family

 Puusepp married Maria Kotšubei in 1906.
 After her death in 1929, he married Maria Küppar, and in 1932 their only daughter Liivia (who became a neurosurgeon herself) was born.

 Puusepp's health began to decline in the second half of 1940, and he died of carcinoma of the stomach on 19 October 1942, in Tartu.
-He is buried in Tartu at the Raadi cemetery.
+He is buried in Tartu at Raadi cemetery.